Metacrafters/DegenToken/GUIDE.md

 We are going to use JavaScript for this guide but feel free to use TypeScript if you are familiar with it.

 ## Smart contract
-For the smart contract section, we are going to create a Points ERC20 token using OpenZeppelin, and we are going to make it mintable.
+For the smart contract section, we are going to create a Degen ERC20 token using OpenZeppelin, and we are going to make it mintable.

 First, we need to install OpenZeppelin, OpenZeppelin is a library for secure smart contract development, build on a solid foundation of community-vetted code.